Back to blog

 2. Create a media use agreement

-Dr. Scott suggests that parents “model good behavior by verbalizing your own decisions about device use—like saying, ‘I’m just checking my phone to add something to the grocery list.’”
-Kids notice how we use tech, and leading by example sets the tone.
+Dr. Scott also recommends modeling healthy habits: “Verbalize your own decisions around device use—like saying, ‘I’m checking my phone to add something to the grocery list.’
+Kids notice how we use technology.”

 You can download a ready-made media use agreement in our full guide here.